taolicd/taolicd.github.io/_posts/2021-10-21-Bored_API_doc.md

 ### 1. HTTP response status code

 Currently, the API does not return HTTP response status code 404 for result not found.
-For example, if I run the curl command below
+For example, when I run the curl command below
   ```
   curl https://www.boredapi.com/api/activity?price=1
   ```